-Eric Stewart, President
+Eric Stewart, Executive Director

 Previously, Mr. Stewart served as the Deputy Assistant Secretary for Europe at the U.S. Department of Commerce where he was responsible for developing programs, policies and strategies designed to strengthen the United States’ commercial position in Europe.
 Mr. Stewart directed the Department’s activities on trade, commerce, compliance and investment policies for more than 50 countries (including European Commission and 25 EU countries, Turkey, Russia and the Independent States) in the region.
 Mr. Stewart served as the Acting Assistant Secretary and was granted top secret security clearance.

 US-Mexico Business Coalition